Full ingredients and allergens are available online. Top 9 allergens are listed and on display in the dining halls and proprietary dining locations.

 4. We have procedures in place to lower the risk of cross-contact in self-serve areas.

-*Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
-Typically these can be ordered online via a link on our dining website or by phone/text to one of our Chefs or RD on site.
+*Pre-order meals - Custom meals that can be ordered in advance by a diner, so they are ready for pick up at a specific time.
+Must meet with and make arrangements with RD beforehand.

 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.

 We have a dedicated allergen friendly station in our main dining hall.
-The station is called The Heart and does not serve any of the top 8 allergens.
+The station is called The Heart and does not serve any of the top 9 allergens.
 There are procedures in place to decrease cross-contact in all stages of food preparation starting with procurement, preparation and serving of the food off of this station.
 There is a dedicated storage area, prep and cooking area as well as a dedicated dish area with dedicated ingredients, pans, utensils, and cleaning procedures.
-It offers 2 vegetables, a starch and a protein off of its main line every day.
-Additionally, it has a full MTO menu that offers stir fry, burgers, chicken tenders, salads and more.
-We also encourage students at ANY station to ask the employee to use separate knife, cutting board, gloves, etc. to decrease cross contamination.
+It offers one vegetable, a starch and a protein off of its main line every day.
+Additionally, it has a full Made To Order menu that offers burgers, chicken tenders, waffles, pasta, sandwiches and more.
+We also encourage students at ANY station to ask the employee to use separate knife, cutting board, gloves, etc. to decrease cross contact.

 6. We have an allergy-friendly station*. *Allergy-friendly station - A food station where specific ingredients are banned, typically including many or all items in the Top 8 allergens and gluten.